 TOPMed sample identifiers

-The TOPMed IRC will distribute sample identifiers for multiple types of Omics samples.
-These IDs will begin with three letters, followed by 6 integers.
+The TOPMed IRC distributes sample identifiers for multiple types of Omics samples.
+These IDs begin with three letters, followed by 6 integers.
 The three-letter prefix indicates the type of sample:

 These IDs are analogous to the “NWD” IDs used for DNA samples for WGS.